 - May stain some fabrics

-Features: UV-resistant properties, biodegradable, contains no fluorocarbons or VOCs.
+Features: UV-resistant properties, biodegradable, and contains no fluorocarbons or VOCs

 Nikwax Tent and Gear Solarproof Waterproofing Spray is one of the most popular choices among serious backpackers and outdoor enthusiasts.

-UV rays break down the waterproof coating on tent fabrics and degrade their overall strength.
+UV light breaks down the waterproof coating on tent fabrics and degrades their overall strength.

-To combat this, Nikwax uses UV-resistant additives in their waterproof spray to make sure your shelter is protected from all the elements.
+To combat this, Nikwax uses UV-resistant additives in its waterproof spray to ensure your shelter is protected from all the elements.